but0n/but0n.xyz/README.md

 Get the source code
 =====
 -File tree:

-    .
     doc/
         thanks.html
         (…)
     font/
-         (…)
+         *.otf (Open Type Font)
     index.html
     main.css

 If you use Linux,
-You can downloard those files and folders with "wget".
+You can downloard those files and folders with command "wget".

     $ wget http://but0n.me/(file_name)